 Go scuba diving at Bet Dwarka

 Boo hoo!
-Again something I hoped to do but since I was suppose to fly back the next day, I had to give it a miss.
+Again something I hoped to do but since I was supposed to fly back the next day, I had to give it a miss.
 I would have loved to get a glimpse of the underwater city of Dwarka and if not that, at least some of those shipwrecks that everyone talks of.
-Scuba diving in Bet Dwarka allows you to not just see the historical part of the island but also, its diverse marine life.
+Scuba diving in Bet Dwarka allows you not just to see the historical part of the island but also, its diverse marine life.
 Whale sharks, turtles and dolphins are pretty common sightings.
 The coral reefs here are apparently, pretty colorful too.

 Shop for conch shells